Scientific laboratory technicians support scientific analysis, investigation, research and development

 Income figures are intended as a guide only.

-Working hours are mainly 9am to 5pm, with a 37 hour week.
+The working week is usually 37 hours.
 Some additional hours may be required and working within some organisations, such as the NHS, may require shifts and on-call duties.

 What to expect